seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   printed beside each R:R
-the stop derivation of every published row: the substituted reference, the edge it was cut at, the distance returned and the capped / floored flags (§4) the source class that answered per carried catalyst: primary / archive / reported / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 every §6a channel that landed on another host or whose page stopped short of its previous read the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict the derivation of every price printed in # BTC every lifecycle transition, with the reason for it every discovery search (§6): query, UTC day, and each hit taken with host, date, one line and class the fill test of every waiting row a 24-hour extreme reached: each payload read (commit, ts), the price and extremes it gave, and the class it produced (§4) the closure list: every id that left `items` this run, with the status it closed on (§2) any catalysts.json proposal (§6) anything the next run would otherwise rediscover
+the stop derivation of every published row: the substituted reference, the edge it was cut at, the distance returned and the capped / floored flags (§4) the source class that answered per catalyst item and per horizon entry read: primary / archive / reported / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 every §6a channel that landed on another host or whose page stopped short of its previous read the fr, oi and mark read per published setup, and the state oi each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict the derivation of every price printed in # BTC what analyst/state.json held at step 3, per key; every horizon entry deleted or added; the v1 migration counts where it ran (§11) every discovery search (§6), per coin, per book lane and per systemic lane: query, moment, and each hit taken with host, date, one line and class every forward candidate (§4): its event, side and anchor, the gate that decided it, and where it went — row, СОЗРЕВАЕТ item, catalyst line with its price, or refusal the three largest movers of x passing §3B's filters, and the dated event the hunt held for each or one search found after it (§7 item 98) any catalysts.json proposal (§6) every event found beyond the holding window, as written to the horizon store
 ```

 **The previous run's landing is reported here because this record cannot report its